-Product Disruptions Catalysts First Defense® The First Defense ® product line disrupts the scours prevention market by providing an effective alternative to vaccines that are given to the mother cow Our expanded production capacity comes fully on-line during 4Q 2021 to help us fill the large backlog of orders Re-Tain® Re-Tain® disrupts the mastitis market by providing the only treatment that does not require a milk discard or a meat withhold Final major Technical Section expected to be submitted for second review by FDA during 4Q 2021.
-If approved by FDA, market launch would be possible during 3Q 2022.
+Product Disruptions Catalysts First Defense® The First Defense® product line disrupts the scours prevention market by providing an effective alternative to vaccines that are given to the mother cow Our expanded production capacity came on-line during 4Q 2021 to help us fill the large backlog of orders Re-Tain® Re-Tain® disrupts the mastitis market by providing the only treatment that does not require a milk discard or a meat withhold Final major Technical Section was submitted for second review by FDA during 1Q 2022.
+If approved by FDA, market launch would be possible during 4Q 2022.